-This year I became a fulltime photographer.
-I make photos for companies, report on events and give workshops.
-Often I have to introduce myself and people are interested in how I got into it.
+Four years ago, I became a full-time photographer.
+I take photos for companies, report on events, and give workshops.
+Often I have to introduce myself, and people are interested in how I got into it.
 It seems people find it weirder to become a photographer than, let’s say, a niche technology presenter.

-I obviously keep the story as short as possible.
+I obviously keep that story as short as possible.
 I’m often at work and can’t miss a shot.
-That’s why I decided to write down my story here.
-For those interested in it.
+That’s why I decided to write down my story here for those interested in it.

 I’m going to try my best to remember the dates of some key moments.
-To put them all in perspective for you: I am born on the 3th of July in 1992.
-I wasn’t born to a photography interested family.
-Growing up we had a Pentax and an old camcorder.
+To put them all in perspective for you: I was born on the 3rd of July in 1992.
+I wasn’t born to a photography-interested family.
+Growing up, we had a Pentax and an old camcorder.
 Which I think was pretty standard for a family to have in those times.

 My first ever photograph

 Anyhow.
 As a kid, we often went on holiday to Denmark and Italy.
-It was on one of those trips that I asked my dad if I could make a photo.
+It was on one of those trips that I asked my dad if I could take a photo.
 It was in 2001 (probably August).
-We were standing on a bridge in Venice and I wanted to try it out.
+We were standing on a bridge in Venice, and I wanted to try it out.